jitsi/jitsi-videobridge/doc/muc.md

 See the [jitsi-meet-prosody postinst script](https://github.com/jitsi/jitsi-meet/blob/master/debian/jitsi-meet-prosody.postinst) for a full example.
-It is also possible to use a completely separate XMPP server accessible only to jitsi-videobridge and jicofo (not publically accessible at all).
+It is also possible to use a completely separate XMPP server accessible only to jitsi-videobridge and jicofo (not publicly accessible at all).

 # Jicofo configuration
 To make use of the MUC mode in the bridge, jicofo needs to be configured to